openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 JUnit and TestNG not around when we started writing tests for JDK.
-And, the test tag specification has been specifically designed for testing JDK, with support for testing applets, command-line interfaces, and so on, as well as simple API tests.
+And, the test tag specification has been specifically designed for testing JDK, command-line interfaces, and so on, as well as simple API tests.

 And by now, there are many thousands of tests written for jtreg, so it would not be practical to convert them all to some other test framework.